adidas/api-guidelines/execution/query-requests-with-large-inputs.md

 Every endpoint with such an URI **MUST** use the HTTP **POST** Request Method and send the query string in HTTP Request Message body using the `application/x-www-form-urlencoded` media type.

-_NOTE: Since this operation is safe and idempotent, using the POST method is a misuse of HTTP’s uniform interface.
-A consequence of this implementation is a loss of cache-ability.

 #### Example

 ```